brianglass/anastasis/files/26_september.md

 **Katavasia.**

-The godlike Children did not worship creation instead of the Creator, but bravely trampling on the threat of fire, rejoicing they sang: O highly exalted Lord and God of our fathers, blessed are you!<a href="#_ftn62" id="_ftnref62"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[62]</span></a>
+The godlike Children did not worship creation instead of the Creator, but bravely trampling on the threat of fire, rejoicing they sang: O highly exalted Lord and God of our fathers, blessed are you!<a href="#_ftn62" id="_ftnref62">[62]</a>

 **Of the Mother of God.
 Ode 8.
 Irmos.**